-- 2020 Image & Video Contest will open from September through October.
+- The 2021 Image & Video Contest will open from September through October.

 Committee membership is open to regular members, postdocs, and graduate students.
 Full members serve three-year terms renewable one time.
 New members serve one year as Associate members before being considered as full members.
 Committee members are expected to participate and be engaged in committee activities and have a genuine interest in the mission of the committee.